 HIPPA was enacted in 1996 with the goal of making health care in America more streamlined, efficient, and secure.
-This article will discusses the history of HIPAA, breaks the law down into its component parts, and gives insight into how to comply.
+This article discusses the history of HIPAA, breaks the law down into its component parts, and gives insight into how to comply.
 Watch the video below or find the exact section you are interested in the transcript.

 Why HIPAA Was Created